 The school regularly gathers information about every pupil's attainment and progress, alongside national data and expectations of progress.
-Academic data is updated four times a year and shared with pupils and parents.
+Academic data is updated a minimum of three times a year and is generally shared with pupils and parents in line with LNS Assessment and Reporting Policy.
 Progress is a crucial factor in identifying pupils who may have special educational needs.
 Pupils each have an end of year and end of Year 11 target based on four levels of progress.
-Pupils who arrive at levels below national age-appropriate expectations (specifically 3b or below) will be initially set a target of three levels of progress but this will be increased to four level if these pupils are on track.
 Expectations of progress of a pupil with SEND's progress are not capped.

-Less than expected progress can include progress in areas other than attainment - for instance, where a pupil needs to make additional progress with their wider development in order to make a successful transition to adult life.
+Less than expected progress can include progress in areas other than attainment - for instance, communication, self-care, social skills and emotional regulation.